simonmichael/hledger/MANUAL.md

 ## Reporting options

-The following additional features and options allow for fine-grained reporting.
-They are common to most commands, where applicable.
+Part of hledger's usefulness is being able to report on just a precise subset of your data.
+The following common features and options work with most subcommands, allowing you to specify search criteria and adjust the output.

 ### Queries